PICurv 0.1.0

 • strategy.momentum_solver -> -mom_solver_type via normalized names.

-• Solver-specific block support currently includes momentum_solver.dual_time_picard_rk4.
+• Solver-specific block support includes momentum_solver.dual_time_picard_jameson_rk and momentum_solver.newton_krylov.

 • interpolation.method -> -interpolation_method.
 Defaults to Trilinear (direct cell-center, second-order).
 Set to CornerAveraged for the legacy two-stage path.